State working to safeguard East Oahu off-ramp prone to backlog

-As it stands now many drivers use the shoulder lane as an exit lane.
-But soon this confusing and unsafe practice will come to an end.
+As it stands now many drivers use the shoulder lane as an exit lane, and soon this confusing and unsafe practice will come to an end.

 The Waialae Avenue exit heading to Kahala has a long backup almost every weekday.